 These states don't have an SR-22 program, according to the Insurance Industry Committee on Motor Vehicle Administration (IICMVA), a group of trade associations and auto insurance companies:

 - New Mexico

 - North Carolina

 - West Virginia

 Non-owner SR-22 insurance

-In some cases, you may be required to file an SR-22 even if you don't own a car.
-A non-owner car insurance policy lets you fulfill the insurance requirement without having a vehicle.
-Non-owner insurance is a liability policy that will cover others' medical bills and property damage if you cause a car accident.
+In some cases you may be required to file an SR-22 form even if you no longer own a car.
+A non-owner car insurance policy helps you fulfill the insurance requirement if you don't have a vehicle.

 SR-22 insurance cost

-The price for an SR-22 certificate itself is small.
-It's generally an administrative fee between $15 and $25, depending on the insurer and state.
+The price of an SR-22 certificate itself is small.
+There's generally an administrative fee between $15 and $25, depending on the insurer and state.